willtack/motor-fmri/readme.md

 # presurgical-report
 *started August 13, 2019*

-presurgical-report is a nipype-based program for automatically generating a report (using jinja) of a patients' presurgical fMRI.
+presurgical-report is a nipype-based program for automatically generating a report of a patients' presurgical fMRI.
 The report contains resulting activation maps and ROI statistics.
 It was originally designed for presurgical epilepsy patients who receive an fMRI to lateralize language function.

 The algorithm is Dockerized with the intent of turning it into a gear for the Flywheel neuroinformatics platform.